 Behind the Mountain.
 Danticat, Edwidge 166 page s .
 2002.
 English This resource may be free from your local library or purchased from the publisher.

-Narrates the personal and political events that force a young Haitian girl and her family to immigrate to New York City and describes the adjustment process to a new culture.
-Woven into the story is Haitian history, Christmas traditions, folk stories, and the oppressive practice of subjecting young girls to indentured service.
-The author writes the story based on her own migration from Haiti to America in the 1970s.
+Narrates the personal and political events that force a young Haitian girl and her family to immigrate to New York City.
+It is based of the author's own migration in the 1970s and weaves in Haitian history, Christmas traditions, folk stories, and the oppressive practice of subjecting young girls to indentured service.

 Children in Haiti One Year After – The Long Road From Relief to Recovery.
 United Nations Children’s Fund (UNICEF) 30 page s .
 January 2011.
 English . http://www.unicef.org/infobycountry/files/Children_in_Haiti_-_One_Year_After_-_The_Long_Road_from_Relief_to_Recovery.pdf